 1. Who implements or administers the child sponsorship program?

 For us, the answer is the church.
-We have over 6,200 local church partners.
+We have thousands of local church partners.
 And our local country staff works diligently with each church and its staff to tailor our holistic child development model to the contextualized needs of each individual community.

 Our church partners know each of the individual children they serve.
 They know each individual child’s name, family circumstances, future dreams and immediate needs.
 And our church partners, being churches, implement the program in the name of Jesus.